puntopunto/ffplayout-docker-adopt/README.md

     Forked from orginal repo for research and local/home adoptation Staying clear, staying upstream
-    Every finded/fixed bug and added really helpful future will be issued/fixed and pull-requested to upstream repo
+    Every finded/fixed bug and/or added really helpful feature will be issued/fixed and pull-requested to upstream repo

 # ffplayout-docker